matsim-vsp/matsim-episim-jakarta/README.md

 ### Licenses
-(The following paragraphs need to be adjusted according to the specifications of your project.)

 The **MATSim program code** in this repository is distributed under the terms of the [GNU General Public License as published by the Free Software Foundation (version 2)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
 The MATSim program code are files that reside in the `src` directory hierarchy and typically end with `*.java`.